CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-9.md

 ### Task 4.2: Data Transformations

-1. Click **+Code** to add a new cell, and type the below comments for Standardization which is the process of scaling and centering numeric features to have a mean of 0 and a standard deviation of 1, making them comparable and suitable for certain algorithms, press "tab", then press "enter" and click on **Run** button to execute the cell.
+1. Click **+Code** to add a new cell and type the below comments for Standardization which is the process of scaling and centering numeric features to have a mean of 0 and a standard deviation of 1, making them comparable and suitable for certain algorithms, press "tab", then press "enter" and click on **Run** button to execute the cell.

    ```
    # Perform standardization on the data